 Poston is a tiny town located in the state of Arizona.
 With a population of 183 people and just one neighborhood, Poston is the 181st largest community in Arizona.

-Because occupations involving physical labor dominate the local economy, Poston is generally considered to be a blue-collar town.
-38.64% of the Poston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Poston, you'll notice that it is more blue-collar than most other communities in America.
+38.64% of Poston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Poston is a town of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Poston who work in farm management occupations (38.64%), food service (35.23%), and sales jobs (19.32%).

-Being a small town, Poston does not have a public transit system used by locals to get to and from work.
+Poston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Poston in 2022 was $11,397, which is low income relative to Arizona and the nation.
 This equates to an annual income of $45,588 for a family of four.
 Poston also has one of the higher rates of people living in poverty in the nation, with 71.43% of its population below the federal poverty line.